nuxeh/rpp/README.md

 ## `rpp`

-A very simple time and memory profiler (and Rust crate) for Linux.
+A simple time and memory profiler for arbitrary processes (and Rust crate) for Linux, similar to `time`.